Khunmi/Capstone-Project---Data-Engineering-ZoomCamp/README.md

 ## Documentation and Project Files
 All files for peer review are contained within

+## Project Description
+This project seeks to investigate hospital appointments no-show trends. is attendance a function of age, ailment type or proximity to the hospital?
+It may also be that SMS prompt play a vital role in helping people honor hospital appointments.

+    ## Questions for Analysis
+    * What age ranges are more likely to honor appointments as well as the ages that most likely wouldn't?
+    * Does SMS prompts play an important role in appoinment showup rates?
+    * What percentage of males and females are enrolled in welfare programs?

 ## Objective
 To satisfy an end to end data engineering life cycle.